-Below are offices and services you will most likely need to contact as an NYU-Poly graduate student.
+Below are offices and services you will most likely need to contact as an NYU School of Engineering graduate student.
 Click on the title of the office/service to learn more.

 Polytechnic Institute of NYU offers a wide variety of financial assistance to students including scholarships, fellowships, need-based tuition awards, federal and private loans, and a range of flexible payment plans.
 Many of these programs can be combined to provide a package of assistance that meets your particular needs and circumstances.
 Contact the Graduate Center or Financial Aid.

-From providing reference materials to quiet areas for study, the library will be an extremely important part of your life as an NYU-Poly student.
+From providing reference materials to quiet areas for study, the library will be an extremely important part of your life as an NYU School of Engineering student.

-The Polytechnic Tutoring Center, often referred to simply as the "PTC," is dedicated to giving you the individualized attention you need to help you achieve your academic goals at NYU-Poly.
+The Polytechnic Tutoring Center, often referred to simply as the "PTC," is dedicated to giving you the individualized attention you need to help you achieve your academic goals at NYU School of Engineering.
 Our services are available to all students, free of charge.
 The PTC’s Writing Center provides help with writing assignments by offering students appointments and drop-in hours.
 The Writing Center at the PTC also offers help with speaking assignments and English conversation.

 The Registrar's Office is the keeper of all students' academic records.
 Any and all documents vital to your academic record will be kept here (with the exception of registration forms and grade information).